aswebdev/uxd/double-diamond-design-process.md

 ## Deliver
 A solution is finalised, developed, produced and then launched.
 Taking all the previous stages into account, the solution should ensure that users and business needs are successfully met.

+The delivery should ensure that relevant metrics can be measured against, so that success of the project can be known.